 Yoo Jung (Y.J.)
 Kim

 Y.J. is an M.D. candidate at Stanford.
 She graduated from Dartmouth College with an A.B. in Biology.
 Under the mentorship of Dr. Kavita Sarin and Dr. David Fiorentino, Y.J. studies how toll-like receptor antagonism alters the inflammatory pathways in the skin and muscle of patients with dermatomyositis.
 Outside of medicine, Yoo Jung is an avid writer, with pieces published in The Washington Post, The Korea Times, and The Seattle Times.
 She is also a regular writer for Doximity and U.S. News & World Report’s Medical Admissions Blog and is a member of education/curriculum advisory committees for Kaiser Permanente School of Medicine and ScholarRx.
 She is also the co-author of What Every Science Student Should Know (University of Chicago Press, 2016).
 She loves indie video games.

 Justin is currently an M.D. candidate at the Stanford University School of Medicine.
 He graduated from the University of Chicago with a S.B. in Biological Chemistry and an A.B. in Comparative Human Development (specialization: Medical Anthropology).
-His research interests include health disparities in dermatology and the use of emerging technologies such as machine learning in dermatology.
+His research interests include health disparities in dermatology, diversity and inclusion, and the use of emerging technologies such as machine learning in dermatology.
 Outside of school, he co-founded the Medical Student Pride Alliance, which seeks to build a national advocacy and research forum for LGBTQ+ health issues.
 When not working, Justin enjoys backpacking with his partner, doing crossword puzzles and napping in the sunshine on the Oval.

 GUN HO LEE